 - Home health care

 With the loss of income that is likely to occur, paying for these needs can become incredibly difficult.
-However, receiving some of your benefits of your life insurance in advance allows you to cover the costs of the things that will make your life a bit more comfortable.
+However, receiving some of your the benefits of your life insurance in advance allows you to cover the costs of the things that will make your life a bit more comfortable.

 Be prepared for the unexpected: terminal illness